 This support group is for those diagnosed with multiple myeloma.
 This group provides support and education for those diagnosed and their family members.
 Group members meet the third Wednesday of each month at 10 a.m. in the basement of Home Federal Bank, 3311 W. Stolley Park Road, Grand Island.
 For information, please contact Mary Lou Russell at (308) 382-5624 or Dr. Jim Omel at (308) 381-0289.

-Stroke Support Group is held at CHI Health St. Francis every other month.
+Stroke support group is held at CHI Health St. Francis every other month.
 The group meets the 3rd Thursday of every other month from 4:00-5:00 p.m. in Room 6AB.
 Please see information desk for assistance locating if needed.
-Anyone affected by stroke or brain injury, including family, friends and caregivers are welcome to attend.
-We will meet March 15th, July 19th, Sept 20th, and Nov 15th in 2018.
-May 17th (location to be announced).
-Contact firstname.lastname@example.org, to be added to the email list and updates about next meeting.
+Anyone affected by stroke or brain injury, including family, friends, and caregivers are welcome to attend.
+Contact Jennifer Niedfelt, email@example.com, or Jessica Renee McCord, firstname.lastname@example.org, to be added to the email list and updates about next meeting.

-The St. Francis Cancer Treatment Center offers educational programming broadcast via Telehealth.
+The CHI Health Regional Cancer Center offers educational programming broadcast via Telehealth.
 These educational offerings focus on patient-specific topics.
 Patients and their families and loved ones can view these Telehealth educational opportunities either from the comfort of their own home or at their local health care facility.
-Contact the St. Francis Cancer Treatment Center for more information.
+Contact the CHI Health Regional Cancer Center for more information.